kevmu/RNAseqDataSchwelm2015/README.txt

 cp E3BR_l1_2.fq.gz E3BR_l1.2.fastq.gz

+### FastQC for quality control assessment and to figure out which sequencing adapters were used.

 # Activate the FastQC conda environment.
 conda activate fastqc_env

-# Iterate through each RNA-seq Library directory and perform quality control check using the fastqc program.
+# Iterate through each RNA-seq Library directory and perform quality control assessment using the fastqc program.
 for i in $(ls | grep "ERR");
 do
 	echo $i;